 Early coverage of Tesla’s 2012 Model S hailed it as “the world’s first software-defined vehicle,” a phrase that supplier blogs and industry commentators quickly adopted.
 From there, the concept spread to analyst reports, academic papers, and, by 2020, OEM boardrooms, as automakers sought to emulate Tesla's software-driven innovations.

-This wasn't just a rebranding; it was a recognition of an existential shift.
-Historically, cars were mechanical beasts with software serving as a mere add-on.
-For automotive suppliers, software was often treated as a secondary element, with costs overshadowed by hardware development.
+This wasn't a rebranding.
+It was a recognition of an existential shift.
+Historically, cars were mechanical beasts and software was a mere add-on.
+Automotive suppliers often treated software as a secondary element, its costs overshadowed by hardware development.
 The transition to SDV represents three converging pressures:

 The SDV terminology spread organically rather than through formal standardization, precisely because it emerged from market pressures rather than technical committees.
-It represents not just what vehicles are becoming, but an industry's public acknowledgment that its fundamental assumptions about value creation were wrong.
+It represents what vehicles are becoming, and also an industry's public acknowledgment that its fundamental assumptions about value creation were wrong.

 Now, turn to mobiles, specifically smartphones.
 If we apply the SDV definition, smartphones fit the bill perfectly: They manage operations, add features, and evolve almost entirely through software.
 Think about it: Your iPhone or Android device arrives with a base OS, but regular updates introduce new capabilities, from enhanced camera AI to security patches, without touching the hardware.